GideonLeGrange/mikrotik-java/README.md

 Versions
 --------

-The current stable version is 1.1.6, which managed to get into Maven Central.
+The current stable version is 2.0.0.
+This version is not backwards compatible with version 1.x.

+* Changed ResultListener to receive errors and completion notifications.

+Previous versions:

 * 1.1.5 fixed even more comamnd line parsing bugs.
 * 1.1.4 fixed command line parsing bugs #7 and #8.